Updated: Jun 15

 "Ethical dilemma of using scarce farm land for growing cosmetic crops instead of food, the increased cost of the products, or the large land footprint needed to make tiny amounts of natural ingredients, and you’re left with the question of whether natural cosmetics are actually ethical."

-As we see, the belief that all—natural is always better is flawed.
+As we see, the belief that all—natural beauty products are always better is flawed.
 And at the same time, the pressing need for more responsible and evolved cosmetic industry standards that demand safe ingredients and products is here to stay.
 So, as always the solution is somewhere in the middle.